Compost

 - The space is accessible — not locked — by Zero Waste staff between 8 a.m. and 5 p.m. for servicing.

-- The space and bin has an individual able to serve as the designated point of contact.
+- The space and bin have an individual who can be the designated contact.

 Request the Office Compost Program.